Vietnam under Chinese rule: Criticisms

+According to John D. Phan, the narrative of "Vietnamese history and culture as one of a pre-Sinitic people 'surviving' long centuries of Chinese rule" that emerged unchanged after a thousand years is one born from a modern nationalist ideology.
+This teleological agenda forces a cultural and linguistic continuity between the post-Tang dynasty era Vietnamese culture and the Đông Sơn culture as well as disparate rulers that ruled independently of imperial China.
+Phan describes this assumption as an oversimplification at best and nationalistic denial at worst.
+Language has been used as evidence for a distinct Vietnamese identity in the Han-Tang period.
+However, Phan's research argues that the formation of a Vietnamese language occurred afterward as the result of a language shift involving a dialect known as Annamese Middle Chinese (AMC) and Ancient Northern Vietic (ANV).
+While noting that Chinese influence on the Vietnamese language has been overstated at times and that Vietnamese is still an Austroasiatic language at its core, Phan disagrees with the characterization of Sinitic influence as a "flat and blunt force" and seeks to move beyond anachronistic binaries such as "China" versus "Vietnam" or "East" versus "Southeast Asia".
+Phan argues that neither the existence of AMC and ANV in the Red River Plain made it "Chinese" in the past or the Vietnamese its true "native people".

 Patricia M. Pelley remarks that postcolonial scholars undoubtedly favored disengaging from Chinese culture and establishing new cultural norms.
 However, in many cases, this essentially meant severing their own link to the past on a societal and individual level due to how intertwined the notions of culture and education were with Chinese civilization in premodern Vietnam.
 Pelley compared Chinese culture in Vietnam to Greek and Roman culture in Renaissance Europe, surmising that the "death" of Latin made acknowledging their Latinate past easier than Vietnam with Chinese culture.
 The effort to reach into the ancient past to provide a source for national identity, which Pelley calls the "cult of antiquity", introduced new problems that future historians will have to solve.